 Who are we?

-The RVC Farm Animal Pathology and Diagnostics Services get valuable input from all members of the RVC Pathology team including specialised anatomic and clinical pathologists and senior clinical training scholars as well as from specialised clinicians at the RVC-Farm Animal Clinical Centre.
+The RVC Farm Animal Pathology and Diagnostics Services get valuable input from all members of the RVC Pathology team including specialised anatomic and clinical pathologists and residents.

 The main members of staff associated with the RVC-FAPD and specialism towards pathology of farmed animal species are Dr Sonja Jeckel and Dr Henny Martineau.

 - E-mail: firstname.lastname@example.org